Anthropology Magazine

 Professor Talking Points

 • In 1964, Freeman published “Psychiatry, Anthropology and the Doctrine of Cultural Relativism.”
 It was the beginning of his decades-long mission to refute the emphasis anthropologists placed on the influence of culture on human behavior.
 He believed culture was “projections of the human animal’s impulsive phylogenetically given nature,” whereas human nature was foundational and drove culture (Hempenstall 2017, 131).
+Lead students in discussing this statement.

-• After meeting Mead in his office at the Australian National University on November 10, 1964, and then attending a seminar with Mead the following day, conflicting accounts of the emotions held by Freeman and Mead worked their way into modern literature.
-Mead supporters claimed she “won” the encounters, pointing to her unshaken stature and composure.
-Based on Freeman’s comments during the seminar, some speculate that he was caught off guard.
-Based on his diary entries, an apology letter to Mead, and comments in a 1996 interview about meeting Mead, Freeman expressed respect for Mead and thought their 1964 meeting was productive.
-In his letter, he politely states he believes she made some mistakes in her Samoan work, and he plans to research her errors, to which Mead responded with her now well-known phrase, “Anyway, what is important is the work” (Hempenstall 2017; Shankman 2009).
+• Based on his diary entries, an apology letter to Mead, and comments in a 1996 interview about meeting her, Freeman expressed respect for Mead and thought their 1964 meeting was productive.
+In the letter, he stated that she made some mistakes in her Samoan work, and that he planned to research her errors.
+Mead responded with her now well-known phrase, “Anyway, what is important is the work” (Shankman, The Trashing of Margaret Mead: Anatomy of an Anthropological Controversy 2009).
+Explore this exchange with students.

 • Mead rose to popularity long before Freeman published his critique of her work.
-An anthropologist and former student of Freeman described Mead as “successful, optimistic, with a fervent belief in the future, she reaffirmed the hope of all Americans that through education everyone could become what he or she wanted to be” (Hempenstall 2017, 194).
+An anthropologist and former student of Freeman described her as “successful, optimistic, with a fervent belief in the future, [and] she reaffirmed the hope of all Americans that through education everyone could become what he or she wanted to be” (Hempenstall 2017, 194).

 • In her work, Mead “acknowledged adolescent stress but argued that the lives of Samoan adolescent girls were relatively less stressful than the lives of American girls in the 1920s” (Shankman 2021, 180).
-She acknowledged that puberty was a universal, biological experience but positioned her argument into how the process was “managed” among differing cultures.
+She acknowledged that puberty was a universal biological experience but positioned her argument into how the process was “managed” among differing cultures.
 Yet Freeman labeled Mead an “absolute cultural determinist” (Shankman 2021, 176).

 Academic Articles

 1. Freeman, Derek.
+1966.
 “Social Anthropology and the Scientific Study of Human Behaviour.”
-Man 1, no. 3 (1966): 330-342.
+Man 1 (3): 330–342.

 2. Scheper-Hughes, Nancy.
+1984.
 “The Margaret Mead Controversy: Culture, Biology, and Anthropological Inquiry.”
-Human Organization 43, no. 1 (1984): 85-93.
+Human Organization 43 (1): 85–93.

 3. Shankman, Paul.
-“Culture, Biology, and Evolution: The Mead-Freeman Controversy Revisited.”
-Journal of Youth and Adolescence 29 (2000): 539-556.
+2000.
+“Culture, Biology, and Evolution: The Mead–Freeman Controversy Revisited.”
+Journal of Youth and Adolescence 29: 539–556.

 Student Discussion Questions